image

 Wood-based building products

-Coffee processing industry
+Coffee processing industry that already acquired geographical indications

-Ship industry
+Ship industry (Outriggers and Traditional vessels)

 Traditional handicrafts